Learning Competitive Equilibria in Exchange Economies with Bandit Feedback: Online Learning Formulation

-Our next loss function is motivated by the sharing incentive and Pareto-efficiency desiderata for fair division.
+Our second loss is motivated by the fair division use case.
+Recall from Sec.~\ref{sec:fair-division} that in fair division, while prices are useful in computing CE allocations, they have no value in their own right.
+Therefore, we will motivate our loss function based on the sharing incentive (SI) and Pareto-efficiency (PE) desiderata for fair division.
+It is composed of two parts.
 We define the SI loss $\lSI$ for an allocation $x$ as the sum, over all agents, of how much they are worse off than their endowment utilities.
 We define the PE loss $\lPE$ for an allocation $x$ as the minimum sum, over all agents, of how much they are worse off than some Pareto-efficient utilities.
-Next, we define the FD loss $\lFD$ as the maximum of $\lSI$ and $\lPE$.
-Finally, we define the $T$-round loss $\LFD_T$ for an online mechanism as the sum of $\lFD(\xt)$ losses over $T$ rounds.
+Next, we define the fair division loss $\lFD$ as the maximum of $\lSI$ and $\lPE$.
+Finally, we define the $T$-round loss $\LFD_T$ for the online mechanism as the sum of $\lFD(\xt)$ losses over $T$ rounds.
 We have:

-Observe that individually achieving either small $\lSI$ or small $\lPE$ is trivial: if an agent's utility is strictly increasing, then by allocating all the resources to this agent we have zero $\lPE$ as such an allocation is Pareto-efficient; moreover, by simply allocating each agent their endowment we have zero $\lSI$.
+Note that individually achieving either small $\lSI$ or $\lPE$ is trivial: if an agent's utility is strictly increasing, then by allocating all the resources to this agent we have zero $\lPE$ as such an allocation is Pareto-efficient; moreover, by simply allocating each agent their endowment we have zero $\lSI$.
 In $\lFD$, we require both to be simultaneously small which necessitates a clever allocation that accounts for agents' endowments and utilities.
 One intuitive interpretation of the PE loss is that it can be bounded above by the $L_1$ distance to the Pareto-front in utility space; i.e. denoting the set of Pareto-efficient utilities by $U_{\rm PE}=\{\{\utili(x_i)\}_{i\in[n]}; x \in\PE \}\subset \RR^n$, and letting $\util(x) = (\util_1(x_1),\dots,\util_n(x_n))\in\RR^n$, we can write, $\lPE(x) \leq \min_{u\in U_{\rm PE}} \| u - \util(x)\|_1$.

 The FD loss is more interpretable as it is stated in terms of the SI and PE requirements for fair division.
 On the other hand, the CE loss is less intuitive.
 Moreover, in EEs, while prices help us determine the allocations, they do not have value on their own.
 Given this, the CE loss has the somewhat undesirable property that it depends on the prices $\pt$.
-That said, since the CE loss is based directly on the definition of a CE, it captures other properties of a CE that are not considered in $\lFD$; we provide one such example in Appendix~\ref{sec:apploss}.
+That said, since the CE loss is based directly on the definition of a CE, it captures other properties of a CE that are not considered in $\lFD$ (see an example in Appendix~\ref{sec:apploss}).
 It is also worth mentioning that either loss cannot be straightforwardly bounded in terms of the other.